 Criminal Defense for College Students in Iowa City & Davenport

 Serving Clients throughout Cedar Rapids, Davenport, Scott County & All of Eastern Iowa

 Finding yourself suspected of a crime or under arrest is a terrifying situation for anyone, but it is even worse when you know the outcome of your case could change the course of your future.
 College and university students involved in a criminal matter face unique challenges such as maintaining their enrollment in school.
 They may also be far from home, dealing with a complicated situation without parental support.
-Keegan, Tindal & Mason has helped many students defend themselves against criminal charges, navigate university regulations, and minimize penalties.
+Keegan, Tindal & Jaeger has helped many students defend themselves against criminal charges, navigate university regulations, and minimize penalties.
 Call us for help.

 Defending College Students in Iowa City, Davenport, Cedar Rapids & Across Eastern Iowa